-Every plenary session, we organise for our members an excellent breakfast with a prestigious guest-speaker, who discusses with them in an informal way on a topic related to their activity.
-Ambassadors, European officials, experts coming from different sectors of the civil society and eminent professors have come during the years to our association.
+Every plenary session, we organise for our members an excellent breakfast with prestigious guest-speakers, who informally discuss with them topics that are related to their activity.
+Ambassadors, European officials, and experts coming from different sectors of the civil society as well as eminent professors, have come during the years to our association.

 (8.02.18) What is the European dimension of the “Eurométropole de Strasbourg”?
 How could this institution better respond to the needs of MEPs and their assistants when they are in Strasbourg?